brianhhu/VR_HeadMovements/README.md

 * *ang_vel_mag* (head velocity magnitude)
 * *ang_vel_dir* (head velocity angle)

-Please refer to the paper and **analyze_csv.m** for more details about how these metrics were calculated.
+Please refer to the paper and **analyze_csv.m** for more details on how these metrics were calculated.

 ### Miscellaneous